 - A B & Co (as seen on the base of blackglass ale or wine bottles)………..
 Unknown maker.
 This mark has been seen on blackglass (very dark olive green or olive amber) bottles that appear to be from Great Britain, and probably date from sometime in the 1860-1900 time period.
 (There is no relation of this mark to the “A B CO” mark used by American Bottle Company).
 The letters are rather crudely and largely embossed, and arranged in a circular orientation on the bottom of the bottle.
 The bottles have been occasionally reported from such far-flung places as Suriname and Cuba, and were evidently exported around the world from Great Britain in the mid / late nineteenth century.
 If you have info on other places these bottles have been found, please contact me.
 These bottles are similar in general appearance to the black glass “C W & Co” bottles that were made by Carson, Warren & Company of Glasgow, Scotland.

 - Abbott (in cursive script)…………..
 Abbott Laboratories, headquartered in Chicago, Illinois (1888- to present) .
 Although the surname “Abbott” is occasionally seen on bottles from several other, unrelated companies (such as on the C. W. Abbott bitters bottles from Baltimore), in this particular case the name, in a characteristic, rather stylish lettering, pertains to the pharmaceutical giant based in Chicago.
 The name was evidently embossed on a variety of bottles and jars that contained their pharmaceutical products.
 In the accompanying photo, the Abbott name is shown as it appears on an amber bottle base.
-The shard is from a bottle made by Fairmount Glass Company of Indianapolis (F inside a hexagon).
-That bottle probably dates from the 1950s or 1960s.
+The shard is from a bottle made by Fairmount Glass Company of Indianapolis, Indiana (F inside a hexagon).
+That bottle probably dates from the 1940s or 1950s.

 - A.B.C……………..Atlantic Bottle Company, Brackenridge, Pennsylvania (c.1916-1930).
 First only a distributor (pre-1916), Atlantic was later an actual manufacturer of bottles.
 The Brackenridge plant was purchased by Owens-Illinois in 1930.